 Inaugurated in 2011, the trip goes from the BTS station of Phaya Thai right into the middle of the airport, it’s very popular with foreign tourists that don’t want to take a taxi and wait for hours and hours in Bangkok traffic.

 The price of a ticket from the airport to the Phaya Thai station is 45 THB a person, and the travel time is 28 minutes exactly.
-The Airport Rail Link trains, run from 6:05 in the morning until midnight, with another train about every 15 mintues.
+The Airport Rail Link trains, run from 6:05 in the morning until midnight, with another train about every 15 minutes.

 If you opt for the taxi instead, make sure that “taxi meter” is written on the car, and that they’re official taxis and not illegal ones, which often happens.

 Official taxis are usually green, pink, yellow, blue, and rarely red.
-Before getting into the car make sure that the driver uses the meter, so that you pay according to the time of your trip.
+Before getting into the car make sure that the driver uses the meter so that you pay according to the time of your trip.

 The majority of the time, especially in airports where unaware tourists can’t wait to get to their hotel and have no idea of what the service costs, they’re charged astronomical prices for trips that usually cost between 300 to 400 THB a car.